MicrosoftDocs/dynamics365smb-docs/financials/index.md

 ## Trying things out in your own company
 Thinking about subscribing?
 You can easily change from the demonstration company, and create and work in a company of your own.
 This is a great way to start toward a subscription.
 Setups for finances are provided; you just need to create or import your customers, vendors, and the products or services that you sell.
 After that, you're ready to post invoices and use business intelligence tools to analyze your business.
 You can use your company for free for a 30-day trial period.
 If you subscribe to [!INCLUDE[d365fin](includes/d365fin_md.md)] during that time, you're already up and running.
 You can continue with the work you did during the trial.

 To create a company to try things out, go to the **My Settings** menu in the top right corner, and change the company to **My Company**.
 Sign out of [!INCLUDE[d365fin](includes/d365fin_md.md)] and then sign in again to apply the change.
 An assisted setup guide will help you provide basic information about your company.
-When that's done, explore the Home page and find the **Assisted Setup** action.
+When that's done, explore the Role Center home page and find the **Assisted Setup** action.

 ## Ready to subscribe?
 Each time you sign in during the trial period, a notification in a blue bar at the top displays the time remaining.
 If you decide to subscribe, use the link in the notification to get in touch with Microsoft.
 You can also contact the [!INCLUDE[d365fin](includes/d365fin_md.md)] Sales team](https://go.microsoft.com/fwlink/?linkid=828707).